-I'm sure that you now have many questions.
-We can help you.
+No doubt, you will have many questions.
 Every Lodge has a Royal Arch Ambassador who is appointed by the Provincial Grand Master and will be identified in your lodge summons.
 The Provincial Membership Officer will also answer your questions and point you in the right direction.

 If you would prefer to simply make a quick online enquiry, then click on the link 'Interested in Joining?' below and we will be in touch.